Kayako: History

 Kayako was established in 2001 by Varun Shoor, who formed the company and its first office in his hometown of Jalandhar, India after dropping out of college.
 Shoor learned to program when he was 13 years old, and started work on Kayako at the age of 17.

 Kayako is bootstrapped and has not taken any external investment, which is rare for a Software as a Service (SaaS) startup.
 However, in 2014, Kayako was reported to be in talks with Helion Venture Partners to raise investment.

 Viber website compromise

 In July 2013, Viber's online help desk, hosted by Kayako, was hacked and defaced by the Syrian Electronic Army.
 Viber determined that the compromise was related to a compromise of an individual's account password, and not a security vulnerability in the Kayako application itself.

 ESW Capital acquisition

-On 14 February 2018, Kayako announced that it had been acquired by ESW Capital, a private equity firm based in Austin, Texas that owns Trilogy (company) to "further invest in creating a unified support experience centered around an integrated chat platform".
+On February 14, 2018, Kayako announced that it had been acquired by ESW Capital, a private equity firm based in Austin, Texas.